 and Ecological collapse are the biggest challenge ever to face humanity.
 Its now very clear that we have

 to act fast and on a truly global scale to change our ways - but will we do this ?
 Humans must now face the global consequences of our past and current consumption.
 Only radical changes to the organisation of our lives and economies can turn this massive problem around and put humanity on a path that is actually sustainable - and we must make these vast changes while we also have a rising global population.
 The costs of the necessary changes will be large but the costs of NOT doing it are much bigger.

-6. If you are old enough and have been environmentally aware enough (perhaps an Activist), all this is not a surprise, we have had repeated warnings over decades.
+6. If you are old enough and have been environmentally aware enough (perhaps an Activist), all this is not a surprise, we have had repeated warnings over several decades.
 For example, you will know that in the past few decades there have been thousands of cases of major environmental and ecological damage and disasters, most often caused by corporate exploitation and profiteering (there is more about this below).
-This has been assisted by governments, by lack of regulation and by laws designed to favour corporate power and profits over the needs of nature and habitats, over health, safety and the human rights of local populations.
+This has been assisted by governments, by lack of regulation and by laws designed to favour corporate power, consumerism and profits over the needs of nature and habitats, over health, safety and the human rights of local populations.
 The regulatory systems are ineffective by design - environmental disasters are not 'accidental'.
 Bad governments and bad politicians are pervasive

 .
 They deliberately enable corporate power and profits to have precedence over the biodiversity of habitats - which all species (including us humans) depend upon.